 Assistant Professor of Neuroscience & Psychology | Coordinator of the Neuroscience program

-Dr. Torry Dennis is an Assistant Professor of Psychology and Neuroscience at SMCM and the Coordinator of the Neuroscience Program.
+Dr. Torry Dennis is an Assistant Professor of Psychology and Neuroscience at St. Mary's College of Maryland (SMCM) and the Coordinator of the Neuroscience Program.

 A native of Texas, he earned a B.S. in Psychology with minors in Neuroscience and Business from Texas A&M University.
 It was during this time that he first became fascinated with the field of neuroscience.
 Acting on this fascination, he enrolled into graduate school at The University of Texas at Arlington where he later earned a Ph.D. in Experimental Psychology with a research emphasis in addiction neuroscience.

-Outside of St. Mary’s, Torry likes spending time with his family, tinkering with computers, building things, and playing music.
+Outside of SMCM, Torry likes spending time with his family, tinkering with computers, building things, and playing music.

 Ph.D. in Experimental Psychology: Health & Neuroscience at University of Texas at Arlington, 2014